ICTA WORKSHOPS START AT 9AM - UNLESS INSTRUCTED OTHERWISE BY THE EDUCATOR

 The instructor will decide the venue about 3 - 4 weeks in advance of the workshop based on how many are on their roster.

-Because our workshops are practitioner-exchange based and require a massage table and setup for every 2 students, we need to contract for an appropriately sized space.
+Because our workshops are practitioner-exchange based and require a massage table and equipment table setup for every 2 students, we need to contract for an appropriately sized space to accomodate the class size.

 As soon as the instructor knows they will let everyone on their roster know via email.